 This course follows the British Association of Social Workers Professional Capabilities Framework (PCF).
 Throughout your four years you'll focus on the PCF's nine key domains:

 Three placements, including two which provide statutory social work experience, will cultivate a wide range of essential skills and ensure that you are well-prepared for the realities of social work in different sectors.
+You will spend 200 days on placement, and complete 30 skills days which are integrated into modules throughout the course.

 We have close relationships with international organisations and offer opportunities for placements in Uganda and Peru.
 Please contact the Admissions team for more information.